unicode-org/cldr/docs/ldml/tr35-keyboards.md

 > Occurrence: Required, Multiple
 > </small>

-This attribute specifies a specific isolated regression test.
+This attribute value specifies a specific isolated regression test.
 Multiple test elements do not interact with each other.

 The order of child elements is significant, with cumulative effects: they must be processed from first to last.

 _Attribute:_ `name` (required)

-This attribute specifies a unique name for this particular test.
+This attribute value specifies a unique name for this particular test.
 These names could be output to the user during test execution, used to summarize success and failure, or used to select or deselect test components.

 **Example**